kinecosystem/erc20token-sdk-python/README.md

 1. The SDK only support tokens with 18 decimals, which is the most common number of decimal places.
 When using tokens with a different number of decimals, you will need to make your own conversions.
-2. The SDK supports only a limited subset of [ERC20 Token Standard](https://theethereum.wiki/w/index.php/ERC20_Token_Standard), namely `transfer` and `balanceOf` functions.
+2. The SDK supports only a limited subset of [ERC20 Token Standard](https://theethereum.wiki/w/index.php/ERC20_Token_Standard), namely `totalSupply`, `transfer` and `balanceOf` functions.
 Additional functionality will be added as needed.
 Your PRs are welcome!

 ## License
 The code is currently released under [GPLv2 license](LICENSE) due to some GPL-licensed packages it uses.
 In the